-- (i) Flexor muscle arising on the priminand invertes, into the hand as lary admite [flexes the wing backward] - (ii) Basalar Extensor/Elevator intecles arise from existering in, sternum and coxpare inserted into the basalar base extension of the wing from the flexed Josephon. - (iii) Subalar Sepressur arising on the meron's inaerted into the subalar.
+- (i) Flexor muscle arising on the pleuron and inserted into the third axillary sclerite (flexes the wing backward) - (ii) Basalar Extensor/Elevator muscles arise from episternum, sternum and coxaare inserted into the basalar.
+These causes extension of the wing from the flexed position. - (iii) Subalar Depressor arising on the meron is inserted into the subalar.
 These muscles extend and depress the wings.

-Indirect muscles: These are not directly associated with the wings, but move the wings as a result of the distortions which they produce in the shape of the thorax.
+Indirect muscles :-These are not directly associated with the wings, but move the wings as a result of the distortions which they produce in the shape of the thorax.

-These are of thme types :
+These are of three types:

-- Dorsolongitudinal muscles runs dorsally and longitudinally between the mesothorax and metathorax. - Dorsoventral/Tergosternal muscles run dorosoventrally between tergum and sternum from post phragma. - Oblique dorsal muscles are well developed only in Diptera and Cicadidae but absent altogether, often small in others.
+- 1. Dorsolongitudinal muscles runs dorsally and longitudinally between the mesothorax and metathorax. - 2.
+Dorsoventral/Tergosternal muscles run dorosoventrally between tergum and sternum from post phragma. - 3.
+Oblique dorsal muscles are well developed only in Diptera and Cicadidae but absent altogether, often small in others.